Matt Wallner Player Props: Twins vs. White Sox

 - Wallner hit .211 with three doubles, two home runs and seven walks.

+- In 50.0% of his games last season (nine of 18), Wallner had a base hit, and in three of those games (16.7%) he recorded more than one hit.

-- He homered in two of 18 games last year, going deep in 3.1% of his plate appearances.
+- He went yard in two of 18 games last year, leaving the ballpark in 3.1% of his plate appearances.

-- Wallner picked up an RBI in six games last year out 18 (33.3%), including three multi-RBI outings (16.7%).
-He drove in three or more runs in one game.
+- In 33.3% of his 18 games a year ago, Wallner picked up an RBI (six times).
+He also had three games with multiple RBIs (16.7%), and three or more RBIs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.